 Translators are always in demand, so this is a good career path to follow if you are looking for something with good job security.
 It is also a very varied job, allowing you to see and do all kinds of different things; no two days are the same when you’re a translator.

-A translator will look through books, documents, articles, and other written texts and translate them into another language from the one they are written in.
+Whether you are using your skills in a workplace setting or from the comfort of your home, Business Translations are always in demand.
+Often remote work will involve looking through books, documents, articles, and other written texts and translating them into another language from the one they are written in.
 If you love language, but you prefer to work alone rather than in a classroom full of students or even with just one student at a time, becoming a translator will suit you perfectly.